Seabool/Basic-ToDo-List/README.md

 # Project Title

 Basic ToDo List
-You can see it [here](https://seabool.github.io/Basic-ToDo-List/)

 ## About

 It is very basic list, where you can add your tasks to do.
+You can see it [here](https://seabool.github.io/Basic-ToDo-List/).

 ## Built With